How Much Does It Cost to Go to Antarctica?

 Once you have selected your ship, the cabin category will greatly influence the overall cost of a cruise to Antarctica.

 In general cabins lower on the ship, closer to the waterline, are the least expensive.
-These cabins are sometimes on the interior of the ship or have portholes instead of view windows.
-Ships that offer triple or quad bed configurations can further reduce your Antarctica trip cost.
-Shared bathrooms will reduce your Antarctica price even further.
+These cabins are often the quad, triple or entry-level double cabins, and they’re sometimes located on the interior of the ship.
+They typically have portholes instead of view windows, or have windows with obstructed views.
 A benefit of being lower on the ship is less rocking when rough seas are encountered.

-As you get higher on the ship the staterooms often get nicer and feature more space, large view windows and sometimes balconies.
+As you get higher on the ship the staterooms often get nicer and feature more space, large view windows and oftentimes balconies.
 On higher decks you are closer to outdoor observation decks and therefore closer to Antarctica.
 Suites can offer much more space, with a sitting area in addition to the bedroom.
-Luxury ships might offer upscale amenities such as heated bathroom floors, in-room WiFi, entertainment systems or even butler and room service.
+Luxury ships might offer upscale amenities such as heated bathroom floors, entertainment systems, bathtubs, private hot tubs, or even butler and room service.

 VIEW ALL SHIPS